 - a company having not more than 500 employees, or

 However, these entities do not qualify as a small entity if the claimed invention has been assigned, granted, conveyed, or licensed to a large entity (i.e., an entity that does not qualify as a small entity), or is under obligation under contract or law to assign, grant, convey, or license, any rights in the invention to a large entity.
 It is for this reason that your entity status may vary from application to application, even if you would otherwise qualify for small entity status.

-A micro entity receives a 75% reduction in most USPTO fees.
-An applicant generally qualifies as a micro entity if the applicant and inventors each have gross annual incomes less than three times the median household income for the preceding year (currently $153,051).
-Higher education institutions may also qualify for micro entity status.
+A micro entity receives an 80% reduction in most USPTO fees.
+An applicant generally qualifies as a micro entity if the applicant and inventors each have gross annual incomes less than three times the median household income for the preceding year (refer to USPTO website for qualifying limits).
+Employees of higher education institutions may also qualify for micro entity status.
 If you believe you may qualify and would like to consider this option, please contact us and we will be happy to advise you further.